top of page

 Contact Tracing

-If there is a positive COVID-19 case in school, the school will send a confidential email to families whose child is considered a close contact so that you can watch for symptoms and test on day 5 post exposure, as many positive cases show no symptoms.
-Day of last exposure = day 0.
+If the school becomes aware of a positive COVID-19 case in school, the school will send a confidential email to families whose child is considered a close contact.

 Hand Washing